Adult ADHD and Autism

-Explore whether seeking support from our specialist can help you manage symptoms and feel empowered.
+Learn more about treatment options for adults and teens with ADHD, level 1 autism, and AuDHD.
+Explore whether support from our specialist can help you manage difficulties and feel empowered.

 We aim for you to live effectively, authentically, and confidently as a neurodivergent person by helping you with your challenges and amplifying your strengths.

-ADHD is often overlooked in comparison to other disorders or illnesses but it can be extremely debilitating and even life-threatening.
-A person with ADHD can have a shortened lifespan of up to 13 years and is much more susceptible than others to substance use issues, sexual health risks, problems with physical health and fitness, early pregnancy, accidental injury, and developing other mental health concerns.
-It can also be costly living with ADHD as it impacts spending habits and medical bills; employment stability and managing finances; losing and forgetting things; and drains excessive time and energy.
-These challenges alongside emotion dysregulation can make maintaining relationships with partners, friends, family, and coworkers very difficult for individuals with ADHD and their loved ones resulting in conflicts and isolation; feelings of shame, rejection, and low self-esteem.
+ADHD and Autism (ASD) have become more prevalent in society as of late due to improved understanding of these neurotypes, access to information, and testing becoming available to adults and women.
+Despite growing numbers, these individuals and the challenges they experience are often overlooked in comparison to other disorders or illnesses.
+In reality, a person with ADHD, ASD, or AuDHD can have a significantly shortened lifespan and is much more susceptible than others to substance use issues, sexual health risks, problems with physical health and fitness, early pregnancy, accidental injury, and developing other mental health concerns.
+It can also be costly living with ADHD and ASD, as it impacts spending habits and medical bills; employment stability, burnout, and managing finances; losing and forgetting things; and daily capacity.
+These challenges, alongside emotion dysregulation, can make maintaining relationships with others very difficult and result in conflicts and isolation; feelings of shame, loneliness, rejection, and low self-esteem.

-However, those with ADHD can and do live full, happy, and successful lives.
+However, those with ADHD and ASD can and do live full, happy, and successful lives.
 With the right support, they can become empowered and see the value in their differences.
-Behind the “impulsivity, racing mind, and attention deficit” are out-of-the-box thinkers who are creative, spontaneous, talented, intellectual, empathetic, resilient, and loveable- let's bring that to the forefront.

-Having ADHD can make you feel defective, like a failure, or never good enough, but this is what we learn when we lack the information, understanding, and support needed to succeed- it’s not because it’s true.
+Being neurodivergent can make you feel defective or never good enough, but this is what we learn when we lack the information, understanding, and support needed to succeed.

-E-Therapy is unable to provide formal assessments and diagnosis but we can explore whether getting an assessment is right for you, and discuss which options best suit your needs; we’ll be there for you throughout the process, advocate on your behalf, and support your continued development afterwards.
+E-Therapy is unable to provide formal assessments and diagnosis but we can provide pre-assessments to explore the possibility of ADHD and/or ASD and assist with differentiating ADHD/ASD traits from other disorders/conditions.
+We can also help determine whether getting an assessment is right for you, what options are available, and which would best suit your needs.
+We’ll be there to answer questions, help prepare you for your assessment, advocate on your behalf, debrief post-assessment, and support your continued development afterwards.

 You can visit our FAQs page where we have provided more information about assessment options.

-• Knowledge about ADHD is necessary for those diagnosed with ADHD, caring for someone with ADHD, or working with individuals with ADHD.
+• Knowledge about ADHD/ASD is necessary for the diagnosed person, those caring for someone who has been diagnosed, and individuals working with neurodivergent folks.
 Unfortunately, it’s common for little to no information to be provided to individuals and their families after receiving a diagnosis.
 This can lead to confusion and overwhelm; feelings of frustration and hopelessness; difficulty finding adequate support and navigating treatment challenges; and more shame and suffering.
-Part of the problem is the lack of healthcare providers with sufficient training and experience specific to ADHD, alongside prevalent misinformation and misunderstanding around ADHD.
+Part of the problem is the lack of healthcare providers with sufficient training and experience specific to ADHD/ASD, alongside prevalent misinformation and misunderstandings around ADHD/ASD.

-At E-Therapy our support provider can provide you with in-depth knowledge about ADHD and curated credible resources.
-Our goal is for it to all make sense and for you to feel confident in your understanding of ADHD.
-You will know what it is, and how it manifests in your life; identify what you need and how to get it.
+At E-Therapy, our support provider can provide you with extensive information about ADHD/ASD and curated credible resources.
+Our goal is to have all your questions answered, for it to finally make sense, and for you to feel confident in your understanding of ADHD/ASD.
+You’ll develop an in-depth understanding of how your mind works and why; the different ways it manifests and impacts all areas of your life; and what actually helps.

-Our practitioner is not only extensively trained and certified in ADHD support provision, she is also diagnosed with ADHD.
-Elizabeth brings together her professional knowledge and personal understanding of ADHD to sessions by translating the clinical black-and-white text to real-life experiences and practical application.
+Our practitioner is not only extensively trained and certified in ADHD and ASD support provision, she is also diagnosed with ADHD (possibly AuDHD).
+Elizabeth brings together her professional knowledge and personal understanding of ADHD and ASD to sessions by translating the clinical black-and-white text to real-life experiences and practical application.

 • Pills don’t build skills or heal emotional wounds.
-ADHD greatly affects executive functioning, the likelihood of adverse life experiences, and emotion regulation.
-Even with medication, we are still left with behaviours and coping strategies that may not be serving us anymore and scars from navigating a neurotypical-centred society.
-Counselling can help you develop more effective and healthy skills and strategies; build a positive sense of self and amplify your strengths.
+ADHD/ASD greatly affects executive functioning, the likelihood of adverse life experiences, interpersonal relationships, and emotion regulation.
+Even after diagnosis, education, and medication, we can still be left with behaviours and coping strategies that may not be serving us anymore and scars from navigating a neurotypical-centered society as a neurodivergent person.
+Counselling and therapy can help with processing the past, developing healthy and effective tools your current self needs, and moving you into the future with positive sense of self.

-Working with someone who specializes in ADHD support is beneficial because individuals with ADHD require specialized care.
-General techniques and approaches created by and for neurotypical folks are often ineffective for someone neurodivergent.
+Working with someone who specializes in ADHD/ASD support is beneficial because individuals with ADHD/ASD require specialized care.
+General techniques and approaches created by and for neurotypical folks are often ineffective for someone neurodivergent and sets them up for failure.
+Even if the concerns you’d like to discuss in therapy are not ADHD/ASD specific, it can still be beneficial to work with someone neuro-affirming and informed if you or those around you who are involved have ADHD/ASD.

 Psychotherapists are covered by most insurance plans and can provide the same functions as a coach while also having the ability to explore how your past influences the present and provide support for a wide range of concerns.
 Therapy can also be helpful throughout various stages of life since we are always changing.

-If someone is interested in therapy and they’re diagnosed with ADHD, suspects they may have ADHD or have concerns related to someone with ADHD, it can be very helpful for them to work with a therapist who is ADHD-informed regardless of whether or not their concerns are specifically about ADHD management.
-This ensures that support is provided with an understanding of how issues with ADHD present are different, experienced differently, and need to be considered differently, and so interventions are specialized with that knowledge to be more effective.
+If someone is interested in therapy and they’re diagnosed with ADHD/ASD, suspects they may have ADHD/ASD or have concerns related to someone with ADHD/ASD, it can be very helpful for them to work with a therapist who is ADHD-informed regardless of whether or not their concerns are specifically about ADHD management.
+This ensures that support is provided with an understanding of how issues with ADHD/ASD present are different, experienced differently, and need to be considered differently, and so interventions are specialized with that knowledge to be more effective.

 Medication for anxiety, depression, and/or sleep issues can also be helpful for some individuals, as well as accommodations for school and work.